How to protect your dog from this serious disease

 1. Processed food

 is one of the biggest causes of pancreatitis.
 Grain based, imbalanced, cheap food is the most common culprit, however, do not be mistaken.
-Even the so-called natural high-quality kibble is harder on the pancreas.
-For many thousands of years, dogs evolved eating meat, some plant material like grass and fruit.
+Even the so-called natural high-quality kibble is hard on the pancreas.
+For many thousands of years, dogs evolved eating meat and some plant material like grass and fruit.
 Their pancreas is not designed to digest large quantities of grain such as wheat, corn or rice.
 It gets stressed, overburdened and finally inflamed.

 2. Too much fat

 is another common reason.
 Fat is a cheap food ingredient and manufacturers often reach for it to reduce the manufacturing costs.
 Surprisingly, even some special digestive or hypoallergenic diet formulas have fat and corn as their main ingredients.
 Fat too stresses the pancreas as it has to produce more lipase, which is the enzyme helping with fat processing,